 If you are a member of the Suburban REALTORS® Alliance and have a question about enforcement of the Municipal Code and Ordinance Compliance Act, please call our staff at (610) 981-9000 or email email@example.com

-REALTORS® support the development and enforcement of reasonable use and occupancy criteria for all types of real property.
-However, in general, REALTORS® believe that use and occupancy requirements enforced solely at the point of sale do little to promote health, safety and welfare of all citizens.
-Ideally, if inspections are to be required for occupancy of a home, business or rental unit, they should be conducted on a regular basis for all properties - not only at the point of sale.
-Further, occupancy criteria should be standardized and limited to true health and safety issues.
+The Suburban REALTORS® Alliance believes point-of-sale inspections are inequitable because they place a burden on homeowners and sellers.
+In general, REALTORS® believe that use and occupancy requirements enforced solely at the point of sale do little to promote health, safety and welfare of all citizens.
+Ideally, if inspections are to be required for occupancy of a home, business or rental unit, they should be conducted on a regular basis for all properties — not only at the point of sale.
+Further, occupancy criteria should be uniform and limited to true health and safety issues.

 We believe rental property owners who do not maintain their property in accordance with existing regulations should be held accountable and prosecuted to the fullest extent of the law, just as owner-occupied homeowners should be held accountable to existing regulations.